Skip to main content

 We are investigating and adopting fit-for purpose technology to support the use of AI.
 This has involved:

-ASIC’s Senior Executive Leader, Data, Analytics and AI is the accountable official under the policy.
+ASIC’s Senior Executive Leader, Data, Analytics and AI is the accountable official under the policy and the chief AI officer under the APS AI Plan 2025.

-This transparency statement was created on 28 February 2025.
+This transparency statement was most recently updated on 27 February 2026.
 It will be updated to reflect significant changes in our approach to AI, and at least every twelve months.

 If you have questions or seek more information about this AI transparency statement please submit an online enquiry.